fadelakin/WP8-To-Do-List/README.txt

 A todo list app for Windows Phone 8.
+Framework for someone to develop their own Windows Phone 8 app.

-That's it.
+Might be outdated.
+Use with caution.